Arash84Prhsn/Enhancing-Coumarin-Therapeutics-in-Oncology-ML-code/README.md

 Should the reviewer intend to redo the gridSearching of each model, they can change the value of the `DO_GRIDSEARCH` variable to `True` in each file or notebook cell.

+You will need the following python libraries installed on you environment:
+- sklearn
+- xgboost
+- pandas
+- numpy
+- os
+- sys
+- joblib
+- matplotlib
+- graphviz